vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/app-startup-tasks.md

   1. Push our app without starting it
   2. Execute tasks within our app dedicated to bootstrapping our environment
-  3. Once all tasks have been comlpeted, we want to start our app
+  3. Once all tasks have been completed, we want to start our app

 We craft the below script in support of our goals, which at first glance looks correct: